fufu-cat/Tufa_moss_diversity/README.md

 This repository contains R scripts and processed data used for the manuscript:

-**“Patterns and drivers of tufa moss diversity across the alpine petrifying springs landscape gradient on the Tibetan Plateau”** (in review)
+** Zhou, Y., Wei, Q., Liang, X., Li, C., Chen, H., Wang, Z., & Zhang, Z. (2026).
+Patterns and drivers of tufa moss diversity across alpine petrifying springs landscape gradient on the Tibetan Plateau.
+Global Ecology and Conservation, e04210. https://doi.org/10.1016/j.gecco.2026.e04210

 The repository ensures full transparency and reproducibility of all statistical analyses and visualizations presented in the manuscript.